SovereignCloudStack/kolla-ansible/doc/source/admin/tls.rst

 Generating your certificates without kolla-ansible
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to manage your TLS certificates outside kolla-ansible directly on
+If you want to manage your internal/external TLS certificates outside
-your hosts, you can do it by setting ``kolla_externally_managed_cert`` to
+kolla-ansible directly on your hosts, you can do it by setting
-``true``.
-This will make kolla-ansible ignore any copy of certificate from
+``kolla_externally_managed_cert`` to ``true``.
+This will make kolla-ansible
+ignore any copy of internal/external certificates from the operator to
-the operator to kolla-ansible managed hosts and will keep other configuration
+kolla-ansible managed hosts and will keep other configuration options for TLS
-options for TLS as is.
+as is.

+The same behaviour for backend certificates can be achieved by setting
+``kolla_externally_managed_backend_cert`` to ``true``.

-If using this option, make sure that all certificates are present on the
+If using one or both of these options, make sure that all certificates are
-appropriate hosts in the appropriate location.
+present on the appropriate hosts in the appropriate location.

 .. _haproxy-tls-settings: